PencariSyntax/PencariSyntax/README.md

 - 👋 Hi, I’m @PencariSyntax
-- 👀 I’m interested in Web and Mobile Programming
+- 👀 I’m interested in anything like AI, Blockchain and other
 - 🌱 I’m currently learning Web and Mobile Programming
-- 💞️ I’m looking to collaborate on Duitin
-- 📫 How to reach me email me at me@rakkinahito.xyz

 <!---
 PencariSyntax/PencariSyntax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.